josephbeuysmum/Dertisch/README.md

 ^^^ *the purpose of which is to ensure that the object they are injected into can only have one instance of each, as multiple instances of either would cause runtime errors.*

-`Filzanzug` Interactors and Presenters have similar `key_` and `closet_` properties for the same purpose.
+`Dertisch` Interactors and Presenters have similar `key_` and `closet_` properties for the same purpose.

-A boilerplate `Filzanzug` Interactor looks like this:
+A boilerplate `Dertisch` Interactor looks like this:

-	import Filzanzug
+	import Dertisch

 	extension SomeInteractor: FZInteractorProtocol {
 		mutating func presenterActivated() {}